A sustainable, accessible campus

 We will also create more greenery and space on our campus in areas where there are currently a lot of cars and smaller car parks.

 We are also improving accessibility to the campus by public transport.
-Delft Zuid station will be renamed Delft TU Campus station and will be served by more trains in both directions.
-A tunnel will also be built under the tracks.
+Delft Zuid station has been renamed Delft Campus.
+A tunnel has been built under the tracks and the tracks will be extended to accommodate more trains from both directions.
 A new cycle bridge, the Gelatine Bridge, will also be built over the Schie, which will provide a direct connection between the campus and this station.
 Tram 19 from The Hague Leidschendam-Voorburg will be extended from Delft Central Station to the campus.

 Car drivers will soon be able to find their way quickly and safely from the campus ring road to the car parks (located at the edge of the campus) using dynamic parking signage.
 They will no longer have to search for a parking space.
 All campus destinations will be accessible on foot from the car parks.